Inventsable/Vue-Lottie-JoysticksNSliders/readme.md

 ## `<joystick>` updates

+* Major revamp -- do all the upgrades you've wanted to see in the After Effects extension (...sorry Mike, but it could be so much better)
 * Add bumper controls to push Joystick to each pose
 * Add keyframe visualizers
 * Add cycling arrows to move Joystick in sequence